MarcusHoltz/marcusholtz.github.io/_posts/2024-03-23-opnsense-wireguard-vpn.md

 3. Enabled

 4. Name - `wgopn1-memestor`
 > These names wont be seen anywhere outside of this config screen.
-BUT, you will see the interface name when you go to assign an interface.
+BUT, you will see an interface name when you go to assign an interface.

 5. Public Key - Hit the cog.
 You will see a series of characters with an equals sign that will always appear at the end.

-7. Keep hitting the cog until a public key with a series of numbers and letters appears without any special characters.
+7. Keep hitting the cog until a public key with a series of numbers and letters appears without any special characters (except the =, it indicates the end of the key).

 8. Listen Port - `51820`